Recruitment is the process incorporated to get a suitable individual for your organization in a particular job role.

 There are different ways to recruit candidates, but the two types of recruitment done to which we use different types of strategies are:

 Internal recruitment is when open positions come up in your company and are looking to be filled by employees within the company.
 This is done in different ways,

 When an employee is transferred to another role or team from their existing position.
 It involves the employee applying for the internal job posting, talking to the current manager and HR Partner and making sure the transfer will not affect the existing team.

 Sometimes, the job opening is filled by promoting a candidate from his/her existing position.
 Performance checks and valuations are done to deem the candidate fit for the new position.

 Another way to source candidates for Internal job postings is to hire ex-employees familiar with the role and company.
 Companies put a lesser effort in this as they are familiar with the employee and their capabilities.

-External Recruitment is your standard process of posting a job in different places, using recruitment tools and processes to source candidates, interview and finally hiring a candidate.
+External Recruitment is your standard process of posting a job in different places, using recruiting software and processes to source candidates, interview and finally hiring a candidate.
 External recruitment happens in the following ways.